background

 The chart below provides the approximate number of years for an investment to double.

-The left column lists the rate of return – from 1% to 10% – while the right column states the number of years it would take for the investment to double in value based on the corresponding return.
+The left column lists the rate of return – from 1% to 10% – while the right column lists the number of years it would take for the investment to double in value based on the corresponding return.

 Rule of 72 Chart

-• Simple Interest – The accumulated interest to date is NOT added back to the original principal amount.
+• Simple Interest → The accumulated interest to date is not added back to the original principal amount.

 Rule of 72 Calculator

-We’ll now move to a modeling exercise, which you can access by filling out the form below.
+We’ll now move on to a modeling exercise, which you can access by filling out the form below.

 dl